vnck/vnck.github.io/projects/_posts/2021-09-20-hitch-ridersip-demand.md

     <figcaption>Average trip distance (km) from origin to destination.</figcaption>
 </figure>

 Interestingly enough, the Central Business District performs average as a trip generator and attractor for private carpooling.
-This could hint towards the population demographic that makes use of these unofficial private ridesharing services as opposed to the established ridesharing services offered by businesses.
+This could hint towards the population demographic that makes use of these unofficial private ridesharing services as opposed to the established ridesharing services.

 ---
 This post adds to a collection of studies exploring Telegram groups as rich sources of urban insight for policy and planning.
 If you enjoyed this post, do check out these other posts: